The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Start free trial

-The regulatory environment is building a moat around privacy-first analytics.
+The regulators are quietly building a moat around privacy-first analytics.
 Every new enforcement action, every consent rate study, every CIPA lawsuit makes the case stronger.
-The EU Digital Omnibus doesn't create the trend.
+The EU Digital Omnibus does not create the trend.
 It validates it.

-If you're interested in the broader case against GA4, see Why You Should Stop Using Google Analytics in 2026.
-For the full legal picture, see Is Google Analytics Legal in 2026?.
-And for a deep dive into how cookieless tracking works technically, see What Cookie-Banner-Free Analytics Actually Means.
+If you want the broader case against GA4, read Why You Should Stop Using Google Analytics in 2026.
+For the full legal picture, read Is Google Analytics Legal in 2026?.
+And for a deep dive into how cookieless tracking works under the hood, read What Cookie-Banner-Free Analytics Actually Means.

 David Karpik